majd3000/datablock/README.md

 ### 📝 Tasks

-Create a task list to organize tasks with due dates and priorities, while hiding completed ones.
+Display your tasks as a list view with due dates and priorities, hiding completed ones.

 ````markdown
 ```datablock